Uniqueness of the multiplicative cyclotomic trace: The symmetric monoidal structure on noncommutative motives

-Since an $E_n$-ring spectrum has a category of compact modules which is an $E_{n-1}$ object in $\idemstabcat$ \cite[5.1.4.2]{HA}, we can specialize corollary~\ref{cor:kmon} to conclude that algebraic $K$-theory takes $E_n$-ring spectra to $E_{n-1}$-ring spectra.
+Since an $E_n$ ring spectrum has an $\i$-category of compact modules which is an $E_{n-1}$ object in $\idemstabcat$~(see \cite[Theorem~5.1.4.2]{HA}), we can specialize corollary~\ref{cor:kmon} to conclude that algebraic $K$-theory takes $E_n$ ring spectra to $E_{n-1}$ ring spectra.